SaturnSH2x2/C_O_M_R_E_D/README.md

 # C_O_M_R_E_D
 Open source theme-able comic reader for the 3DS.

-In it's current state, this homebrew is unusable.
-The app crashes when exiting a comic and opening another comic.
+In it's current state, this homebrew is incomplete.
 Only a theme named "test" is loaded from the SD Card (and it has totally unstylish design choices).
 The code's a complete and utter mess.
 Do NOT expect this to be a release of any sort.
 However, if you want to try it out anyways, you'll need to compile it.
 Be sure to put the /data/ folder at the root of your SD Card.

 Currently Implemented Features:
 * Read a folder full of images as a comic (supported extensions are .jpg, .png, and .bmp)